Welcome to the SSAT!

 The SSAT is a Standardized Test

-Although each year several different SSAT forms are administered, the SSAT is administered and scored in a consistent or standard manner.
-The reported scores or scale scores are comparable and can be used interchangeably, regardless of which test form students take.
-A scale score of 500 on the June 2013 Middle Level verbal section, for example, has the same meaning as the scale score of 500 from the December 2012 Middle Level verbal section, although the forms are different.
-The score interchangeability is achieved through a statistical procedure, referred to as score equating.
+Although each year several different SSAT forms are utilized, the SSAT is administered and scored in a consistent (or standard) manner.
+The reported scores or scaled scores are comparable and can be used interchangeably, regardless of which test form students take.
+A scaled score of 500 on the June 2013 Upper Level verbal section, for example, has the same meaning as the scaled score of 500 from the December 2012 Upper Level verbal section, although the forms are different.
+This score interchangeability is achieved through a statistical procedure referred to as score equating.
 Score equating is used to adjust for minor form difficulty differences, so that the resulting scores can be compared directly.
+Standard also refers to the way in which tests are developed and how tests are administered.
+Regarding test development, a standard process for writing, testing, and analyzing questions—before they ever appear on a live test—is used.
+Further, SSATB provides precise instructions to be followed by qualified and experienced test administrators from the moment you are admitted to the test center until the time of dismissal.
+Any deviations from the uniform testing conditions are reported by the test administrator in writing to SSATB.
+Of course, a student with a school-documented need may apply for special testing accommodations, but the processes and procedures for the test’s administration remain the same.